Wizek/haskell-pair-programming/README.md

    dependently typed stuff (Idris, Agda).
 I also have an open source library for some math stuff we can hack on.

+## anniecherk

+1. Availability

+   All over the place; weekends are usually good though.

+2. Experience

+   I started using Haskell about 3 years ago; I'm a grad student and Haskell is my goto language these days for research projects.

+3. Interests

+   Happy to pair on whatever!
+I love compilers, would be happy to hack on GHC.
+   I'm also interesting in learning Idris and interacting w/ SMT solvers, and I'd like to learn more language extensions.

 ## attilah

 1. Availability